WojtekKamilowski/CI_PP4_MPN/README.md

 Allows user to read list of all items in the storagespace.
 Items on the list that are expired or will expire next day have highlited expiry date in orange.
 Items requiring lower temperature have temp. range highlighted in red & items that can be in a warmer environment have highlighted temp. range in blue.
 The items table includes options to edit or delete item of the selected row.
-Below the items table there is element to create a new item.
+Below the items table there is element navigating to the create a new item form.
 User stories covered: 3, 5, 6, 7, 9, 10, 11, 14.

 ![Features](docs/features/items.png)